TheFoundryVisionmongers/nuke-ML-server/INSTALL.md

 ### Install Protobuf

+Protocol Buffers (aka Protobuf) are an efficient way of serializing structured data - similar to XML, but faster and simpler.
+We use it to define, write, and read the data for our client<->server communication.

 Following the [installation instructions](https://github.com/protocolbuffers/protobuf/blob/master/src/README.md) from the Protobuf GitHub repository, we recommend compiling Protobuf from source:

 First get Protobuf source file for C++, for instance version 3.5.1: